This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may be taken to a room where healthcare providers can watch you closely for problems.
 Do not try to get out of bed until your healthcare provider says it is okay.
 Later, you will be taken to your hospital room, or you may be able to go home.

-- Radiation kills tumor cells but can also damage other normal cells in your body.
+Radiation kills tumor cells but can also damage other normal cells in your body.
 Your organs can swell and become painful.
 There is also a chance that your tumor may come back or may not be completely removed.
-In some cases, a new tumor may grow after this treatment.
-You may get a blood clot in your leg or arm.
-The clot may travel to your heart or brain and cause life-threatening problems, such as a heart attack or stroke.
+A new tumor may grow after this treatment.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.